sandipregmi08/IntroSciComp_S2021/README.md

 See blackboard or email for passcode

-Repository for Introduction to Scientific Computing course Spring 2021

 ## New Students
 To gain access to and create new files in this repo: